-This is one I personally need to be better at!
+This is one of the 5 Ways to Practice Gratitude with Kids that I personally need to be better at!
 Keep a stack of Thank You or Note cards in a convenient place.
 When you see one, write one!
 I like to keep mine at my desk and in the kitchen.

 Set a goal to write at least one Thank You card a week to someone.
 This could be a sibling, a school teacher, a Grandparent or even the crossing guard.
 You may be grateful for the people in your life, but take it one step higher and tell them!

 Brightening their day will in turn, brighten yours.
 Because after all, they don’t know what we don’t say.

 Actively look for ways to serve others.
 It could be as simple as opening the door for someone, sharing lunch with a friend, saying hello to a complete stranger, or even just smiling!
 Plan activities around service.
 Ask your local non profit or government agencies how you and your child can help.
 Feed the homeless, play with kids at the Boys and Girls Club, shovel snow, or mow a neighbors lawn.
 One of our favorites around the holidays is Sub 4 Santa!
 Get your child as involved as possible.
 Together, we realize how grateful we are and find joy in serving others.